mjrotter4445/MechaCar_Statistical_Analysis/README.md

 variables have a significant impact on mpg.
-According to our results (figure 1) ground clearance **p-value of 5.21**, vechicle length **p-value of 2.60** as well as intercept **p-value of 5.08** provided a non-random amount of variance to the mpg values in the dataset.
-When an intercept is statistically significant, it means there are other variables and factors that contribute to the variation in mpg that have not been included in the model.
+According to our results (figure 1) ground clearance **p-value of 5.21**, vechicle length **p-value of 2.60** as well as intercept **p-value of 5.08** provided a non-random amount of variance to the mpg values in the dataset.  *When an intercept is statistically significant*, it means there are other variables and factors that contribute to the variation in mpg that have not been included in the model.
 These variables may or may not be within our data set and may still need to be collected or observed.
 This can be a continuous research process or exploring if variables have relationships (as described in Module 15.7.3).